bouchardgis/bouchardgis.github.io/index.md

 The Western Sky Land Trust (WSLT) is striving to conserve open and natural areas within the Calgary region, focusing on watershed lands associated to agricultural, natural, heritage, scenic, and recreational values (WSLT, 2015).
 They have approached our team to help them to produce a sampling strategy for a species inventory program on a land parcel near Waiparous, AB – including vegetation, wildlife, and aquatic species.

-For more details, please read the [Waiparous, AB - Image Classification (PDF)](https://bouchardgis.github.io/reports/WaiparousAB_ImageClassification_forWLST.pdf).
+For more details, please read the [Waiparous, AB - Image Classification Report (PDF)](https://bouchardgis.github.io/reports/WaiparousAB_ImageClassification_forWLST.pdf).

 ---